rt7d5jtw/envscan/README.md

 The parser code is intentionally written using **ECMAScript 3 (ES3) syntax** (var, prototypes, plain objects) and wrapped in a Universal Module Definition (UMD) to attempt to guarantee portability across modern Node.js environments, web browsers, and legacy JavaScript engines like SpiderMonkey and Rhino.

-⚠️ **Injecting Environment Variables:** Because this module attemtps to be platform-agnostic, it does not automatically read system environment variables.
+⚠️ **Loading Environment Host Variables:** Because this module attemtps to be platform-agnostic, it does not automatically read system environment variables.
 This is used for interpolated strings from the existing host environment variables.
 To enable variable expansion using the host's environment, you must manually add them before parsing:

 ```javascript
 var EnvParser = require('./lib/index.js');